panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #43.md

-#  WP6 fortnightly telco #43
+#  WP6 fortnightly telco #44

 Tuesday 25th May 2021 - 11H00 CET

 	Next meeting : Tuesday 8th June 2021 at 11H00 CET

-Attendees :  Aidan, Cédric, Jean-François, Marco, William, Kareem, Grégory,  Michael, Humaira, Christos, Francois, Ian, Andrea, Rudolf, Andy, Teodor
+Attendees :  Jean-François, Marco, Kareem, Humaira, Christos, Andrea, Teodor

 ## Agenda

-1. Discussion on the use of OneData for our use case (Cont.)
-2. CERNVMFS evaluation update
 3. Status of the different activities
+2. Group management capability (To be postponed, Christos not been available today)
-4. AOB
+3. AOB

 ## Discussions:

 Activity report:

-1 virtual sapec (onedata) to correspond to 1 proposal sapce on the RI
+OneData : Andrea confirms after discussions that the expected changes will be ready.
+Jean-François confirms ESRF readiness to participate in the pilot.

+AAI:

-Group management capability on UmbrellaID/eduTEAM, demonstration next call
+​	Group management capability on UmbrellaID/eduTEAM, demonstration next call.

-Get the date from OnedData, 2 pilots (CERIC/ESRF)

-Good excerice for one data.

-AAI - Moonshot and umbrellaid - production in summer.

-SLA and AAI document tbd next meeting next week.
+​	Presentation of UmbrellaID accepted for the EOSC Symposium (19 June - 14:25 – 15:30)

+​	Meeting with EGI last week to discuss interoperability

+Service definition: 3 documents SLA, AAI and Helpdesk to be merged in a single document and presentation next meeting.

+EGI Jupyter Services:

 Jupyter + binder registered in EOSC portal, Domain Name?
-1GB and 1 CPU could we increase it?
-16 Cores and 32GB at DESY Andy to be asked to provide uses case and Domain name.
+Currently 1GB and 1CPU could we increase the capacity?
+Answer from DESY: 16 Cores and 32GB are available at DESY
+Andy to be asked to provide uses case and Domain name.

-2PB are available at RAL within WP6
+CERNVMFS: ESRF STFC meeting have taking place, distribution of  software is still an ongoing activity.

+Next meeting we should start planning the holiday season work.

+AOB: Martin from ELI is joinning the team today and has requested to join the mailing list.
+(Done during the meeting).